 - Have your travel agent’s number on hand.
 Sometimes flights are changed or cancelled.
 Just in case something happens to your flight and you need to make alternate arrangements, have your agent’s number with you.

 For more information on what you can and can't bring in your carry-on baggage, please consult this link.
+Additionally, this useful video has great information for both carry-on baggage and checked baggage.

 At the Airport